StackVista/stackstate-docs/configure/telemetry/custom_telemetry_interval.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-To set a custom default telemetry interval, add the following to the `values.yaml` file used to deploy StackState:
+To set a custom default telemetry interval, add the following to the `values.yaml` file used to deploy Rancher Observability:
 ```yaml
 stackstate:
   components: